Pacers take down Nets for first win of season

 Sabonis constantly dominated inside and finished a point shy of his career-high set Oct.
 31, 2018, at Madison Square Garden against the New York Knicks.
 He shot 11 of 18 and scored 10 of his points in the fourth quarter when the Pacers outscored the Nets 28-25.
 Lamb returned after missing the previous two games with a bruised right hip and shot 11 of 19 to help the Pacers beat the Nets for the 10th time in the last 11 meetings.

 Malcolm Brogdon collected 21 points and a career-high 13 assists for his fourth consecutive double-double as Indiana shot 46.9 percent (45-of-96).
 T.J.
-Warren contributed 20 points for the Pacers, who only got 9:41 out of Turner, who was injured when he collided with Brooklyn's Garrett Temple.
+Warren contributed 20 points for the Pacers, who got just under 10 minutes from Turner, who was injured when he collided with Brooklyn's Garrett Temple.
 Kyrie Irving scored 28 points for the Nets, who dropped to 1-3.
-Brooklyn shot 44.1 percent and committed 19 turnovers.
+Brooklyn shot 44.1 percent and committed 20 turnovers.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)